rife2/spring-boot-bld-example/README.md

 # Spring Boot Example for [b<span style="color:orange">l</span>d](https://rife2.com/bld)

 Based on the Spring Guides' Spring Boot web application example.
-Please be sure to read the [guide](https://github.com/spring-guides/gs-spring-boot) to a sampling of how Spring Boot can help you accelerate application development
+Please be sure to read the [guide](https://github.com/spring-guides/gs-spring-boot) for a sampling of how Spring Boot can help you accelerate application development

 ## Run the Application